ibarwick/libfq/README.md

 `libfq` should work on any reasonably POSIX-like system; see the [INSTALL.md](INSTALL.md) file for details.

-It has been developed against Firebird 2.5 and Firebird 3, and should work with Firebird 2.1 and later.
-It supports the `BOOLEAN` datatype introduced in Firebird 3.
+It has been developed against Firebird 3 ~ Firebird 5, and should work with Firebird 2.5 and later.

 Installation
 ------------